UW-GAC/anvil-util-workflows/README.md

 --- | ---
 table_files | This input is of type Map[String, File], which consists of key:value pairs.
-Keys are table names, which should correspond to names in the data model, and values are Google bucket paths to TSV files for each table. model_url | A URL providing the path to the data model in JSON format. workspace_name | A string with the workpsace name. e.g, if the workspace URL is https://anvil.terra.bio/#workspaces/fc-product-demo/Terra-Workflows-Quickstart, the workspace name is "Terra-Workflows-Quickstart" workspace_namespace | A string with the workpsace name. e.g, if the workspace URL is https://anvil.terra.bio/#workspaces/fc-product-demo/Terra-Workflows-Quickstart, the workspace namespace is "fc-product-demo" overwrite | A boolean indicating whether existing rows in the data tables should be overwritten validate | A boolean indicating whether to run a validation step before import
+Keys are table names, which should correspond to names in the data model, and values are Google bucket paths to TSV files for each table. model_url | A URL providing the path to the data model in JSON format. validate | A boolean indicating whether to run a validation step before import overwrite | A boolean indicating whether existing rows in the data tables should be overwritten workspace_name | A string with the workspace name. e.g, if the workspace URL is https://anvil.terra.bio/#workspaces/fc-product-demo/Terra-Workflows-Quickstart, the workspace name is "Terra-Workflows-Quickstart" workspace_namespace | A string with the workspace name. e.g, if the workspace URL is https://anvil.terra.bio/#workspaces/fc-product-demo/Terra-Workflows-Quickstart, the workspace namespace is "fc-product-demo"

 The workflow returns the following outputs:

 output | description
 --- | ---
 validation_report | An HTML file with validation results

 ## data_dictionary_report